-Up to 3 million people are thought to suffer as hoarders in the UK1.
+According to Help for Hoarders, up to 3 million people are thought to suffer as hoarders in the UK.

 Some compulsive hoarders collect anything and everything, some will collect only particular items, such as books (these people are known as bibliophiles) and some will even collect living creatures (known as animal hoarders).
 Any form of compulsive hoarding can seriously impair a person's physical and psychological health if left untreated.
 Support from a counsellor can help a hoarder to identify the underlying reasons for their hoarding and then learn how to control their compulsions.